Skip to main content

 Point-in-Time ModelThe traditional compliance approach in which systems are declared compliant at a specific moment through periodic audit, documentation review, and evidence sampling - without continuous state verification.Category Foundation - The Failure of the Point-in-Time Model

 Enforcement DriftThe divergence between defined compliance constraints and the behavior actually occurring in operational systems over time.
-Accumulates through continuous system change, delayed evidence generation, and interpretation delay.Evidence Latency and Enforcement Drift, Section 4
+Accumulates through continuous system change, delayed evidence generation, and interpretation delay.Evidence Latency and Enforcement Drift

 Execution DriftDivergence between defined operational constraints and actual system behavior, where the policy is correctly defined but the system is not operating in conformance with it.
-A detection and remediation problem.Evidence Latency and Enforcement Drift, Section 5 (Execution Drift and Policy Drift)
+A detection and remediation problem.Evidence Latency and Enforcement Drift - Execution Drift

 Policy DriftDivergence between an organization's documented compliance policies and the regulatory obligations those policies are intended to satisfy.
-The systems may conform to internal policy, but the policy itself no longer reflects current regulatory requirements.Evidence Latency and Enforcement Drift, Section 5 (Execution Drift and Policy Drift)
+The systems may conform to internal policy, but the policy itself no longer reflects current regulatory requirements.Evidence Latency and Enforcement Drift - Policy Drift

 Audit TheaterThe condition in which compliance artifacts satisfy the formal requirements of an audit process while failing to represent the actual compliance state of operational systems.
-The structural outcome of applying documentation-based compliance to dynamic environments.Documentation Debt, Section 5
+The structural outcome of applying documentation-based compliance to dynamic environments.Documentation Debt

-Visibility InversionThe structural distortion in which auditors observe documentation (which describes intended design) rather than operational system behavior, so that a system can satisfy audit review while experiencing significant control failures.Documentation Debt, Section 6
+Visibility InversionThe structural distortion in which auditors observe documentation (which describes intended design) rather than operational system behavior, so that a system can satisfy audit review while experiencing significant control failures.Documentation Debt

 Overlay (Compliance Overlay)A compliance implementation that observes or reports on system behavior after execution but does not sit in the execution path and does not shape that behavior.
 Distinguished from infrastructure-embedded compliance.Category Foundation - From Overlay to Inline Enforcement

-Circular ValidationAn architectural risk in which the entity generating compliance evidence also controls the verification of that evidence, structurally predisposing evidence to confirm compliance rather than accurately measure it.Evidence Latency and Enforcement Drift, Section 7
+Circular ValidationAn architectural risk in which the entity generating compliance evidence also controls the verification of that evidence, structurally predisposing evidence to confirm compliance rather than accurately measure it.Evidence Latency and Enforcement Drift - Circular Validation

 Failure Mechanics